patatepartie/local_apt/README.md

 ```
 This is overridable by setting `node['local_apt']['directory']`.

-This recipe will also link all the debian (.deb) packages found in a provided list of directories and their subdirectories from the serving directory.
+This recipe will also link all the debian (.deb) packages found in list of directories (and their subdirectories) from the serving directory.
+That list is provided by the `node['local_apt']['packages_locations']` attribute.

 ### dependencies recipe